forem/forem/CONTRIBUTING.md

 **Fixing bugs** may also not require a lot of communication, but the more the better.
 Please surround bug fixes with ample tests.
 Bugs are magnets for other bugs.
 Write tests near bugs!

 **Building features** is the area which will require the most communication and/or negotiation.
 Every feature is subjective and open for debate.
-The [product roadmap](https://github.com/thepracticaldev/dev.to/projects) should be a good guide to follow.
+If your feature involves user-facing design changes, please provide a mockup first so we can all get on the same page.
 As always, when in doubt, ask!

 ### How to contribute